 You've probably heard of the term “Bathtub Gin” before.
 But like many others, you might wonder where the term originates from.
 In fact, the phrase Bathtub Gin was born during prohibition.
 As people couldn't buy alcohol in a store, they started making it themselves.

 Traditional gin is flavored with juniper berries and other botanicals via infusions during the distillation process.
 Bathtub Gin, on the other hand, is made by macerating botanicals in a neutral spirit, after distillation.

-Well, that has to do with the origin of this type of Gin and the conditions under which the first Bathtub Gins were made.
+The catchy name has to do with the history of this type of gin and the conditions under which people created the original Bathtub Gins.

 Why is it called Bathtub Gin?